← Back to projects

 • Requirement to integrate with existing infrastructure rather than replace it wholesale

-System Design
+System Design and Decisions

 A Zero Trust–aligned architecture was defined around peer-to-peer connectivity, centralized firewall control, and service-level access rules to restrict communication to only the systems required by engineering workflows.